 A tea party; one of my favourite things to do and never a bad idea… I think all woman feel like a queen when sipping tea from a beautiful teacup.
 Also, like tea, woman come in endless variations yet they all go through the same brewing process (a.k.a those life experiences mentioned above) to become drinkable.
 Woolworths has a great selection.
 I just made sure to have some warm water, honey, sugar, milk and lemons handy.

-Kianti Foods had the brilliant idea of taking a classic tea party and turning it into a tea tasting.
+My sister-in-law had the brilliant idea of taking a classic tea party and turning it into a tea tasting.
 Different teas are paired with delicious tea-time treats to enhance the flavours and aromas of each tea.
-They came into our home and did everything!
+She helped me with everything!
 Providing the tea, making the delicious treats and even setting the table.
 All I had to do was add flowers and note cards explaining which tea should be paired with each treat.

 The food wasn’t just pretty but absolutely delicious!
 Foodie heaven with gourmet creations such as caramel sorghum popcorn, handmade choc-mint truffles, dark chocolate brownies, chilli chocolate mouse and candied oranges.

 This was the most challenging part.
 I tend to invite the world into my heart and although at times it does get shattered I think it’s worth it for every connection made.
 For this occasion I kept it small and focussed on inviting mama-makers and woman I have collaborated with over these last few months.